Welcome to Zia:

 Once they got here, Lindsey, a photographer, started her own company.
 At Pictours Paris she takes photos of couples & families all over Paris.
 (She also takes the photos at Zia that you see pop up on Instagram!)

-And Élodie, the newest addition, made her arrival in November 2016 -- just weeks before the Grand Opening of Zia -- and she can often be found at Zia greeting our regulars and new visitors.
+And Élodie made her arrival into the world in November 2016 -- only 5 weeks before the Grand Opening of Zia -- and she can often be found at Zia greeting our regulars and new visitors.

 MEET THE CHEF